ASIMOV

 Robust detections even in challenging conditions

-Vision systems are challenged by rural or combat environments.
-The ability to perceive may be negatively impacted by poor lighting, inclement weather, and the presence of visual occlusions such as dust and vegetation.
-ASIMOV’s use of non-emitting multispectral sensors overcomes all these conditions, allowing for robust detections in circumstances that would otherwise prohibit function.
+Vision systems can be challenged by rural, city, and combat environments.
+A system’s ability to perceive may be negatively impacted by poor lighting, inclement weather, and the presence of visual occlusions such as dust and vegetation.
+ASIMOV’s use of non-emitting multispectral sensors overcomes all these conditions, allowing for robust detections with high confidence and continuous learning from the environment.

-ASIMOV is explicitly trained to detect and track humans in atypical poses (crouching, sitting, prone) and who are heavily obscured (by foliage or debris).
-ASIMOV’s detection technology is built on advances from Awarion™, Charles River’s Autonomous Lookout System, which has been successfully integrated and demonstrated in Navy and Army platforms.
+ASIMOV is expertly trained to detect and track people in many different poses such as standing, crouching, sitting, or lying on the ground, and who can be obscured by foliage or debris.
+ASIMOV’s detection technology is built on advances from Awarion®, Charles River’s Autonomous Lookout System, which has been successfully integrated and demonstrated on Navy and Army platforms.

 Safety conscious